Chronic kidney disease

 - Extra iron in the diet, iron pills, iron given through a vein (intravenous iron) special shots of a medicine called erythropoietin, and blood transfusions to treat anemia

-Your doctor may have you follow a special diet for chronic kidney disease.
+Your provider may have you follow a special diet for CKD.

 - Limiting fluids